HSF/hsf.github.io/organization/_posts/2021/2021-04-15-coordination.md

 ### HL-LHC Review Phase 2

 We have discussed having mini-workshops to help prepare for the Analysis and Simulation documents.
-The idea is experiment presentations on plans, R&D, boundary conditions and to use that as a way to discuss with the projects.
+The idea is project and experiment presentations on plans, R&D, boundary conditions, etc. that we then discuss to check that we are aligned.

 The dates are now fixed for these meetings:

 - Detector Simulation, Thursday 29 April <https://indico.cern.ch/event/1028379/>
 - Analysis, Tuesday 4 May <https://indico.cern.ch/event/1028381/>
-   - The WG conveners are contacting different generator teams and will invite them to discuss the review in forthcoming meetings.
-There are quite a few to get though but we think we have time.

 They run from 15-18h CEST.
 Note the plan is to have a first draft of these documents by *30 June*.

+For the Physics Event Generators the WG conveners are contacting different generator teams and will invite them to discuss the review in forthcoming meetings.
+There are quite a few to get though, but we think we have time.
 ### Google Summer of Code, Season of Docs

 - now in the proposal evaluation and slots request phase